CRahne/ButtonStation/README.md

 The settings for the size of the window are near the top of Constants.py.
 Changing these numbers will change the size of the window, but font size, the size of the image, and padding **will not** adjust to fit the new settings, and will have to be adjusted manually using the padx, pady, and font size variables in Constants.py.
+To go full screen, get your monitor pixel dimensions/resolution.

 ### Questions